ravishukla007/javascript-form-validation/README.md

 # Javascript-form-validation

-This javascript library is totaly based on javascript no jquery.
+This javascript library is totaly based on javascript.
 So you do not worry about confilct.

 Uses